MPasca/OnlineLb/README.md

         is sent.
 The action is executed in the DB and then the method returns the message "Reader {id_reader} has been successfully deleted"

-Same goes for the other controllers also.
+Same goes for the other controllers.